 The Partnership Board, chaired by David Rooke, comprises representatives of Partner organisations responsible for setting strategy, providing oversight, governance (including signoff of documents and budget) and support to the Partnership and its projects.
 Members of the Board are responsible for advocacy within their organisations and other groups at a senior level.
 The Board meet three times per year.

-The Delivery Group, chaired by Victoria Murray, comprises representatives of Partner organisations responsible for the implementation of the Catchment Management Plan and Project Delivery Plan, working towards the delivery of the shared aims.
+The Delivery Group, chaired by Laura Carmichael, comprises representatives of Partner organisations responsible for the implementation of the Catchment Management Plan and Project Delivery Plan, working towards the delivery of the shared aims.
 The Delivery Group develops YDCP’s strategy and approach, assesses risks and opportunities and highlights these to the Board as necessary for approval and then implements delivery.
 Members of the Delivery Group are responsible for engagement with wider stakeholders and communities.
 Members may be approached to form time-limited and task-based working groups, such as fundraising, when required.
 The Delivery Group also meet three times per year.

 The Yorkshire Derwent Catchment Partnership (YDCP) brings together organisations from across the catchment who have a common interest in improving the water environment of one of Britain’s best examples of a classic river profile.

 Spanning the uplands to the lowland flood plain, the Yorkshire Derwent is the largest catchment in Yorkshire covering 2,057 square kilometres.
 The catchment includes several designated sites of international importance including the North York Moors National Park and the River Derwent itself in its middle and lower reaches.
 Consequently, the Derwent catchment has some of the UK’s most beautiful and iconic landscapes teeming with rich and diverse wildlife.
 The catchment is largely rural with a few urban areas and small market towns, with the seaside town of Scarborough being the largest urban area within the catchment.